LAST UPDATED: APRIL 2026

 How It Shows Up in Driven Women

-Sarah’s story is representative of a pattern I see consistently in my work with driven women.
-The daughter of a covert narcissist parent often becomes the most competent person in every room she enters — and the least able to receive recognition for it.
+Ana’s story is representative of a pattern I see consistently in my work with driven women.
+The daughter of a covert narcissist parent often becomes the most competent person in every room she enters.
+And the least able to receive recognition for it.
 Her competence was developed, in part, as a response to the covert narcissist parent’s conditional love: if she was exceptional enough, maybe she would finally be enough.
-The achievement became the bid for love — a dynamic explored in depth in the article on perfectionism as a trauma response.
+The achievement became the bid for love.
+A dynamic explored in depth in the article on perfectionism as a trauma response.
 And because the covert narcissist parent’s love was always conditional, the achievement was never quite enough.
 She kept achieving.
 She still does.

-If you recognize Sarah’s experience — the knowledge and the doubt arriving simultaneously, the achievement followed immediately by the question of whether it’s enough — you may want to read more about the signs of covert narcissistic dynamics and how they show up across different relationship types.
+If you recognize Ana’s experience.
+The knowledge and the doubt arriving simultaneously, the achievement followed immediately by the question of whether it’s enough.
+You may want to read more about the signs of covert narcissistic dynamics and how they show up across different relationship types.

 Both/And: You Can Love Your Parent and Grieve What They Couldn’t Give You

-Dani is 42, an investment banker in New York.
+Angela is 42, an investment banker in New York.
 She’s in therapy for the first time.
 Her therapist has used the phrase “covert narcissistic parent” to describe her mother.
-Dani starts crying — not because it feels wrong but because it feels exactly right and she spent 42 years not having a word for it.
+Angela starts crying.
+Not because it feels wrong but because it feels exactly right and she spent 42 years not having a word for it.
 She also feels intensely guilty for thinking it.
 She’s scheduled a call with her mother for next Sunday and is already composing her apology for being in therapy at all.

 This is the most emotionally complex Both/And in the entire recovery landscape: Both/And: You Can Love Your Parent and Grieve What They Couldn’t Give You.